Walter Pearce Photo Diary Vol. 1: Walter's World, Party Time, Excellent

 Videos by VICE

 This column will include some fashion content, because the kid hangs around fashionable people.
-But it will also include a lot of pictures of ladders, walls, shoes and construction sites.
-Think of this column as a look into the private life of the average American 20-year-old, if the average American 20-year-old lived in New York, hung out almost exclusively with models and had a dry, constructivist aesthetic to his photography that whiffs of Moholy-Nagy.
+But it will also include a lot of pictures of ladders, walls, shoes, and construction sites.
+Think of this column as a look into the private life of the average American 19-year-old, if the average American 19-year-old lived in New York, hung out almost exclusively with models, and had a dry, constructivist aesthetic to his photography that whiffs of Moholy-Nagy.

 Ishmel Brown